8 Wonders of Kansas commerce

 • Bombardier Learjet = 2,540 (1962)

-This is from the 12/05/2008 Wichita Business Journal, page 18.
+From the 12/05/2008 Wichita Business Journal, page 18.

 The following information was compiled by Richard Harris and sent on January 14.
 We are grateful for this addition to the information.